coder8086/mydir8086/README.md

 # mydir8086
-Git hub for termux coder
+Git hub for termux coder this git hub